muhammadzkralla/Z-Articlez/spring/roadmap.md

 Task: Solve SQL problems on HackerRank or Leetcode.

-Bonus: Learn how to design a database (will be discussed in details in a later week).
+Bonus: Learn how to design a database.

 Note: It's important to understand the difference between `JPA`, `Hibernate`, and `Spring Data JPA`. `JPA` is a specification or an interface, `Hibernate` is an implementation of this interface and an ORM, and `Spring Data JPA` is a framework that relies on `JPA` implementations like `Hibernate` or any other implementation (but `Hibernate` is the default one).
 While `Spring Data JPA` is the most used option for ORMs and database interactions and that you will rarely need to do raw `Hibernate`, it's good to understand what's happening under the hood.
 Do not get overwhelmed if you don't understand `Hibernate` well for now, it has a complex learning curve, just do your best.